 Virtosu’s Connection of Civilizations is a remarkable example of the artist’s mastery of the abstract figurative genre, produced in the period shortly after his release from detention when he turned his attention to creating his paintings - a celebrated and defining period in his career.
-Virtosu’s distictive subjects are an insight into his philosophy that modernity’s excess will take a heavy toll on humanity’s spiritual and subconscious mind.
+Virtosu’s distinctive subjects are an insight into his philosophy that modernity’s excess will take a heavy toll on humanity’s spiritual and subconscious mind.

 Eastern-Western cultures, past-contemporary epochs, male-female – we are really used to thinking of everything in terms of juxtaposition.
 However, when giving a panoramic view of the history of human culture, it occurs that behind all those 'decorations', we have more similarities than differences.
 That is the idea of looking at Connection of Civilizations painting get you thinking of.

-At the same time, merging and melding organic forms represent the idea of interconnection of all existing things – it’s impossible to define the beginning and the end of any figure, so you just have to embrace them as the unity.
+At the same time, merging and melding organic forms represent the idea of the interconnection of all existing things – it’s impossible to define the beginning and the end of any figure, so you just have to embrace them as the unity.

-Virtosu’s work is otherworldly and at times challenging, but it holds a certain fascination.
-The artist invites viewers to question their own minds, and in doing so provokes debates on existence and human nature.
+Virtosu’s work is otherworldly and at times challenging, but it holds a particular fascination.
+The artist invites viewers to question their own minds, and in doing so, provokes debates on existence and human nature.
 The artist inhabited a society headed towards modernity, science and technology – progress at an accelerating pace – however questioning these advancements in his own vision depicting the juncture between reason and imagination, the real and the absurd, and the line between order and chaos.